 EtherCAT G is the continuation of the EtherCAT success principle with a 100 Mbit/s data transfer rate in the now technologically available speeds of 1 Gbit/s and 10 Gbit/s.
 This enables completely new application scenarios for automation tasks with integrated measurement technology: even more measuring channels and even greater data throughput are possible.

-The EtherCAT protocol itself remains unchanged:
+The EtherCAT protocol remains unchanged:

 All other properties of EtherCAT are also fully preserved with EtherCAT G/G10.
 Devices with three or four ports (junctions) enable flexible topologies, exactly as required by the machine architecture.
 Optional machine modules can still be plugged in or unplugged via Hot Connect, as required.
 Network-wide diagnostics help to reduce machine downtime and thus increase availability.
 Of course, the integrated concept of Distributed Clocks continues to provide synchronization accuracies of better than 100 ns between devices.
-And the management mechanisms such as CANopen over EtherCAT (CoE), File Access over EtherCAT (FoE) and Beckhoff ADS over EtherCAT remain usable.
+The management mechanisms such as CANopen over EtherCAT (CoE), File Access over EtherCAT (FoE) and Beckhoff ADS over EtherCAT remain usable.

-The branch concept for the interaction between 100-Mbit/s and 1- or 10-Gbit/s EtherCAT networks is also fundamental.
+The branch concept for the interaction between 100 Mbit/s and 1 or 10 Gbit/s EtherCAT networks is also fundamental.
 Existing and globally available devices with standard 100 Mbit/s EtherCAT can thus connect to Gigabit-speed networks.
 This makes EtherCAT fundamentally sustainable and transport-capable for all communication tasks in the coming years, even if existing systems are extended or upgraded to EtherCAT G/G10.

 Universal properties from 100 Mbit to 10 Gbit: